tshuenhau/nuggets/README.md

 # nuggets

-Display daily quotes by your favourite authors.

-Uses a Raspberry Pi Zero W and an Inky Phat(red).
+Display daily quotes by your favourite authors using a Raspberry Pi Zero W and an Inky Phat(red).